-As a physician in training, you spend years immersed in study and logging long hours at a hospital.
-Upon graduation—though you may have a number of professional opportunities—you will no longer have an academic system or trusted faculty advisors to help you chart your course.
-While you contemplate your options post residency or fellowship and how they could support your personal goals, consider working locum tenens.
+As a physician in training, you spend years studying and logging long hours at a hospital.
+Once you graduate, you’ll develop new mentors, but you will no longer have an academic system to lean on.
+When you contemplate your options post-residency or fellowship and how each one could support your personal goals, consider the many benefits of working locum tenens.

 ‘Test drive’ practice settings